-V24695-P99088 KEEP THIS F ORTION FOR YOU JR RECORDS XY CA RD IS VA Y WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS PO RTION ONLY FABRII The the NET e Board of Directors recommends you vote FOR e following nominees: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. Election of Directors Ο Ο Ο Nominees: • 01) Seamus Grady 02) Thomas F. Kelly The e Board of Directors recommends you vote FOR the foll owing proposals 5: For a Against Abstain 2.
-Ratification of the appointment of PricewaterhouseCoop ending June 28, 2024. ers ABA S Ltd. as F abrinet's i ndependent registered public accounting firm for th e fiscal year 0 0 Ο 3.
-Approval, on a non-binding, advisory basis, of the compe nsation of Fabrine t's named executive officers. Ο Ο Ο The e Board of Directors recommends you vote 1 YEAR on t he foll owing pro oposal: 1 Year 2 Years 3 Years a Abstain 4.
-Approval, on a non-binding, advisory basis, of the frequen named executive officers. icy of ho olding futu re stockho Ider advisory votes on the compensation of Fabrinet' s O 0 0 Ο NO OTE: Such other business as may properly come before the m eeting o or any adjo ournment t hereof. adr per ase sign exactly as your name(s) appear(s) hereon.
-When si ministrator, or other fiduciary, please give full title as such.
-Jc rsonally.
+V24695-P99088 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+FABRINET For Withhold For All ΑII ΑII Except The Board of Directors recommends you vote FOR the following nominees: 0 0 0 Election of Directors Nominees: Seamus Grady Thomas F. Kelly The Board of Directors recommends you vote FOR the following proposals: For Against Abstain Ratification of the appointment of PricewaterhouseCoopers ABAS Ltd. as Fabrinet's independent registered public accounting firm for the fiscal year ending June 28, 2024.
+0 0 2.
+0 0 0 Approval, on a non-binding, advisory basis, of the compensation of Fabrinet's named executive officers.
+The Board of Directors recommends you vote 1 YEAR on the following proposal: 2 Years Abstain Approval, on a non-binding, advisory basis, of the frequency of holding future stockholder advisory votes on the compensation of Fabrinet's 0 0 0 0 named executive officers.
+NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
-If a corporation or partnership partnership name by authorized officer. oint owr ners should l each sign Sig nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

+Signature (Joint Owners)